zjs81/MeshCore/docs/faq.md

 - Firmware repo: <https://github.com/ripplebiz/MeshCore>

 ### 5.8.
 Q: How can I support MeshCore?
-**A:** Provide your honest feedback on GitHub and on AndyKirby's Discord server <http://discord.com/invite/H62Re4DCeD>.
+**A:** Provide your honest feedback on GitHub and on [MeshCore Discord server](https://discord.gg/BMwCtwHj5V).
 Spread the word of MeshCore to your friends and communities; help them get started with MeshCore.
 Support Scott's MeshCore development at <https://buymeacoffee.com/ripplebiz>.

 Support Liam Cottle's smartphone client development by unlocking the server administration wait gate with in-app purchase